-‘Putin is a fool’: Intercepted calls reveal Russian Army in disarray
+‘Putin Is a Fool’: Intercepted Calls Reveal Russian Army in Disarray

 —

 SERGEY TO MOTHER: There is a forest where the division headquarters is.
 I walked into it and saw a sea of corpses in civilian clothing.
 A sea.
-I’ve never seen so many corpses in my (expletive) life.
-It’s just completely (expletive).
+I’ve never seen so many corpses in my fucking life.
+It’s just completely fucked.
 You can’t see where they end.

 —